Jellynight/Reddit_Client_project_codecademy-/README.md

-# Example Project
-- Reddit client exampleCompleted project sample
+# My Reddit client app project for codecademy!

 ## Project Requirements:
 - Build the application using React and Redux